jess685/start-up/README.md

    Login - When you press enter or the login button it takes you to the quiz page.
    Database - Displayed the questions, choice, results, and other user's results.
    Application logic - The results will be calculated by the similarity between the user's score with the princesses scores.
-   Router - Routing between login and quiz components
+   Router - Routing between login and quiz components.

 ## Service
 Backend service with endpoints for: